yimei-wu/colors-palette/README.md

 ## Description

 As the title says, it's a colors palette generator, with a previous multi-step-form where you're asked about your preferences.
-The form is composed in three steps.
+The form is composed in two steps.

 ### Step 1: General Preferences